Q: How do I know if I need a new roof?

 Q: Do I need to be present for the free inspection?

 A: In order for our licensed adjusters to provide you with the most accurate assessment, it may be in your best interest to be present during our inspection.
 There may be vital questions that can be of concern to you regarding your roof and/or your property that we might need to explain and demonstrate to you in person.
 We are committed to providing convenience to our customers by working around your schedule no matter how challenging it may be.

 Q: Is it safe to place a second or third layer of shingles on top of each other?

-A: At Final Cut Roofing, we are invested in the appearance and functionality of your roof for the life of its expectancy.
+A: At Final Cut Roofing and Construction, LLC, we are invested in the appearance and functionality of your roof for the life of its expectancy.
 We strongly discourage “Over-layering” due to the fact that this increases the weight of your roof dramatically.
 This can cause a tremendous amount of permanent irreversible cosmetic damage to your roof or your attic structure.

 Q: What are the benefits of proper ventilation?

 A: Increasing the amount of proper ventilation in your attic can significantly reduce the cost of your utility bill, and dramatically prolong the life span of your shingles.
 Our professional recommendation is solely based on the shape of your roof and your specific needs.

 Q: What are hail impact resistant shingles and how can I benefit from them?